ibm-cloud-docs/cloud-databases-gen2/logging.md

 ---

 copyright:
-  years: 2018, 2025
+  years: 2025
-lastupdated: "2025-09-11"
+lastupdated: "2025-11-20"

 keywords: logging

-subcollection: cloud-databases
+subcollection: cloud-databases-gen2

 ---

 {{site.data.keyword.attribute-definition-list}}

-# Logging for {{site.data.keyword.databases-for}}
+# Logging for Gen 2 {{site.data.keyword.databases-for}}
 {: #logging}

 {{site.data.keyword.cloud}} services, such as {{site.data.keyword.databases-for}}, generate platform logs that you can use to investigate abnormal activity and critical actions in your account, and troubleshoot problems.